 Three reasons to go to a boat show?
 The people.
 The ideas.
 And the people.
 Sounds about right to me.

-I’ll be at the Annapolis Boat Show in the fall, working at a booth we call the Hugs and Smiles booth.
+I’ll be at the Annapolis Boat Show in the fall, working at a booth we call the Hugs and Smiles booth (officially Lin Pardey's booth, L&L Pardey Publications).
 If you’ll be there, stop by – it’s next to the Hendricks Gin Barge and the line for hugs will be unmistakable.
-And if you want even more of dose of cruising information, sign up for Cruiser’s University.
+And if you want even more of dose of cruising information, sign up for Cruiser’s University; I'm teaching a seminar on provisioning as well as one on the myths and realities of cruising.

 Hope to see you out there!